 The AGU Centennial Celebration is upon us and will official kick-off at Fall Meeting 2018 in Washington DC.
 The Cryospheric Sciences section will celebrate AGU’s Centennial by encouraging our membership to highlight the past 100 years of scientific achievement in Cryospheric Sciences, exploration and change and to set our vision towards the next 100 years.
 Between Fall Meeting 2018 and Fall Meeting 2019, we are asking all of our members to give a 100 in the CryoGives100 Campaign.
 Members can either give $100 to support student and early career development within our section for the next 100 years or give 100 minutes of your time towards one of 4 themes: Policy, Education, Outreach, Mentoring.
 We will be offering plenty of activities for you to contribute your 100 minutes to so watch for emails as we ramp up towards this momentous occasion.

 Multiple Cryosphere Section members were interviewed by StoryCorps to contribute to AGU Narratives for AGU100.
 Here are the full interviews documenting our experiences as Cryospheric Scientists.
+There are even more stories from Cryosphere and others on the AGU Narrative Community.

 Listen to Dusty Schroeder and Kathy Vega on being first generation college students in Cryospheric Science.